xFFFFF/Gekko-BacktestTool/README.md

   -p, --pair PAIR	 - Define pairs to backtest in exchange:currency:asset format ex: backtest.pl --p bitfinex:USD:AVT.
 You can add multiple pairs seperated by commas.
   -p exchange:ALL	 - Perform action on all available pairs.
 Other usage: exchange:USD:ALL to perform action for all USD pairs.
   -n, --candle CANDLE	 - Define candleSize and warmup period for backtest in candleSize:warmup format, ex: backtest.pl -n 5:144,10:73.
 You can add multiple values seperated by commas.
-  -f, --from
+  -f, --from             - From time range for backtest datasets or import.
+Example: backtest.pl --from="2018-01-01 09:10" --to="2018-01-05 12:23"
   -f last		 - Start import from last candle available in DB.
 If pair not exist in DB then start from 24h ago.
   -t, --to		 - Time range for backtest datasets or import.
 Example: backtest.pl --from="2018-01-01 09:10" --to="2018-01-05 12:23"
   -t now 	  	 - 'now' is current time in GMT.
   -o, --output FILENAME  - CSV file name.
 ```

 # Some examples